-Germany must protect Jewish life, president says after synagogue attack
+Germany must crack down on hate crimes, Merkel says after synagogue attack

-HALLE, Germany (Reuters) - Germans need to stand together against extremist violence and protect Jewish life, President Frank-Walter Steinmeier said on Thursday after visiting a synagogue where a gunman began an attack a day earlier in which he killed two people.
+HALLE, Germany (Reuters) - Germany must crack down on hate, violence and hostility, Chancellor Angela Merkel said on Thursday, a day after a gunman attacked a synagogue and killed two people nearby in a live-streamed rampage.

-Though the gunman did not get into the synagogue in Wednesday’s attack, he went on to kill two bystanders in a live-streamed rampage, which appeared to be modeled on last year’s gun attack on a New Zealand mosque.
+There could have been many more victims had the suspected perpetrator, German national Stephan B., breached the gates to the synagogue in the eastern city of Halle, Merkel said.

-A military source said the suspected perpetrator, German national Stephan B., had done military service, but received no special training.
-His full name cannot be published under German privacy laws.
+The gunman failed to get into the synagogue in Wednesday’s attack, but went on to kill two bystanders in his live-streamed rampage, which appeared to be modeled on last year’s gun attack on a New Zealand mosque.

-“Today is a day of shame and disgrace,” Steinmeier said outside the synagogue in the eastern German city of Halle.
+“I am, like millions of people in Germany, shocked and dejected by the crime that was perpetrated in Halle yesterday,” Merkel said to loud applause in an address to a trade union congress in Nuremberg.

-“It fills us all with horror that an attack took place in our country, a country with this history, on a full synagogue on the highest Jewish day of celebration,” she added.
+“We all know, we only just avoided a terrible attack on the people in the synagogue,” she added.
+“There could have been many more victims.”

-In a video of more than 30 minutes that the attacker livestreamed from a helmet camera, he was heard cursing his failure to enter the synagogue before shooting dead a woman passer-by in the street and a man inside a nearby kebab restaurant.
+In a video of more than 30 minutes that the attacker live-streamed from a helmet camera, he was heard cursing his failure to enter the synagogue before shooting dead a woman passer-by in the street and a man in a nearby kebab restaurant.

 Two other people were injured but regional broadcaster MDR said their condition was not critical.